 The focus is to assist tribunal members, administrators and advocates acquire additional skills and tools related to working with gathering, admitting and weighing evidence.
 Through lecture and large and small group exercises, participants will practice dealing with evidentiary applications and common evidentiary issues, such as relevance and admissibility of evidence and assessing credibility within their tribunal context.
 (14 Education Credits)

-- To provide tips and tools for common evidentiary matters facing tribunals.
+- Provide tips and tools for common evidentiary matters facing tribunals.

-- To work with evidence before, during and after the hearing.
+- Work with evidence before, during and after the hearing.

-- To build competencies in dealing with evidentiary matters.
+- Build competencies in dealing with evidentiary matters.

 - an understanding of the standard of proof and the burden of proof